OuhscBbmc/data-science-practices-1/ch-workstation.md

 [GitHub](https://github.com/) registration is necessary to push modified files to the repository.
 First, register a free user account, then tell the repository owner your exact username, and they will add you as a collaborator  (*e.g.*, to https://github.com/OuhscBbmc/RedcapExamplesAndPatterns).

-### GitHub for Windows Client {#workstation-github-client}
+### GitHub Desktop {#workstation-github-client}

-[GitHub for Windows Client](http://windows.github.com/) does the basic tasks a little easier than the git features built into RStudio.
-Occasionally, someone might need to use git form the command line to fix problems.
+[GitHub Desktop](http://desktop.github.com/) does the basic tasks a little easier than the git features built into RStudio.
+This client is available for Windows and macOS.
+(Occasionally, someone might need to use git from the command line to fix problems, but this is not required to start.)

+### R Tools {#workstation-rtools}

+[R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/) is necessary to build some packages in development hosted on GitHub.
+If running Linux, the components of R Tools are likely already installed on your machine. {added Feb 2017}

 Recommended Installation {#workstation-recommended}
 ------------------------------------